By the SAE team

 I chose to do the Masters of Creative Industries with SAE because I wanted to really dive deeper in filmmaking and my creative practice.

-I don’t have formal qualifications in film studies; I did a BA Arts at Adelaide University 15 years ago, and a year of journalism before deferring as I began working as a travel writer and producer and photojournalist and so made a career out of that before falling into film four years ago when I was asked to write and produce some travel clips for a Tourism Victoria campaign with Yahoo!7 (NZ).
+I don’t have formal qualifications in film studies; I did a Bachelor of Arts at Adelaide University 15 years ago, and a year of journalism before deferring as I began working as a travel writer and producer, and photojournalist and so made a career out of that before falling into a film four years ago when I was asked to write and produce some travel clips for a Tourism Victoria campaign with Yahoo!7 (NZ).

 Last year I took my second only corporate job as a Content Marketing Manager at a sustainable fashion brand in Montreal, Canada, but after six months there the company laid off the entire marketing team due to financial troubles so I re-assessed my own career and discovered that I really am not fit for corporate and my greatest passion is with film, documentary, and storytelling.
 It was a good reminder not to follow your heart not the money and be patient, so I decided that at 36 years old now was as good a time as any to get back into studies with this master’s program and really dive deep into my creative practice.